QuentinUhl/graymatter_swissknife/README.md

 `out_path`: The folder where the estimated parameters will be saved as output.

-### Gray Matter microstructure model description from the Generalized Exchange Model
+### Gray Matter microstructure models description from the Generalized Exchange Model

 ![](images/GM_models.png)